Current Position: Research Scientist

 Biographical Sketch:

-Michael Jewell is an Associate Research Scientist at Yale University’s Wright Lab.
+Michael Jewell was an Associate Research Scientist at Yale University’s Wright Lab.
 He came to Yale in 2020 as a postdoctoral associate after earning his Ph.D. from Stanford.

 Having grown up just outside of Philadelphia, he is an avid Philadelphia sports fan.